 Merge the Layers to create one Layer and Duplicate the entire column to fill your sticker sheet.

-The final step is to go back up to the top toolbar, and under the wrench symbol, choose the share option.
+The final step to making these cute stickers is to go back up to the top toolbar, and under the wrench symbol, choose the Share option.
 This allows you to choose what file format you wish to export your image in.
-Choose the .png option and then save it to your photo gallery.
-Or you can airdrop, message, or email the image.
+Choose the .png option and then save it to your photo gallery or files.
+Or you can also airdrop, message, or email the image.

-Note: Make sure the background layer is unchecked- this gives you a transparent background.
-That keeps your border in place when you upload into Cricut Design Space.
+Note: Make sure the background layer is unchecked- this automatically gives you a transparent background.
+That keeps your border as the cu.
+AND is one of the best things about Procreate!

 You’ve now learned the secrets of how to trace photos to make stickers on Procreate!